andamira/devela/examples/sys/hw/mcu/esp32/c3_supermini_oled042/README.md

 The macro establishes the RISC-V stack and global pointer, initializes `.data` and `.bss`, then enters the supplied Rust function.

-The linker script remains local for now.
-It describes the ESP32-C3 flash and RAM layout and places the ROM direct-boot header at the beginning of the image.
-Reusable linker integration is still being developed.
+devela also provides the matching `esp32_c3_direct_boot.x` linker script.
+Its build script makes the linker resource available for the `riscv32imc-unknown-none-elf` target, and this example selects it from `.cargo/config.toml`.

 ## Size